risingwavelabs/awesome-stream-processing/01-query-process-streaming-data/001-ingest-analyze-kafka.md

  GROUP BY page_id;
 ```

-We can query from the materialized view to see the results.
+Now, query the materialized view to see the results.

 ```sql
 SELECT * FROM visits_stream_mv;